 People with Lynch syndrome may experience:

-- A family history of other related cancers, including ovarian cancer, kidney cancer, stomach cancer, small intestine cancer, liver cancer, sweat gland cancer (sebaceous carcinoma) and other cancers
+- A family history of other cancers caused by Lynch syndrome, including stomach cancer, ovarian cancer, pancreatic cancer, kidney cancer, bladder cancer, ureteral cancer, brain cancer, small intestine cancer, gallbladder cancer, bile duct cancer and skin cancer

 When to see a doctor

 If a family member has Lynch syndrome, tell your health care provider.
 Ask your provider to help set up an appointment with a professional trained in genetics, such as a genetic counselor.
 This person can help you understand Lynch syndrome, what causes it and whether genetic testing is right for you.

 Lynch syndrome is caused by genes that are passed from parents to children.

 Genes are pieces of DNA.
 DNA is like a set of instructions for every chemical process that happens in the body.

 As cells grow and make new cells as part of their lifecycle, they make copies of their DNA.
 Sometimes the copies have errors.
 The body has a set of genes that hold the instructions for finding the errors and fixing them.
 Doctors call these genes mismatch repair genes.

 People with Lynch syndrome have mismatch repair genes that don't work as expected.
 If an error happens in the DNA, it might not get fixed.
 This could cause cells that grow out of control and become cancer cells.